 "I’m a bartender so if I want my nails to stay nice after excessive hand washing, opening bottles and other constant damage by using my hands and nails, I have to get the gel polish at the salon.
 Since I’ve been getting them done twice a month for years, I’ve learned how to do them by myself.
 I recently went on Amazon and bought my own light and polish, which are the same brands my favorite salon uses.
 It was a bit pricey up front but saves me around $80/month." —Stephanie C.

-25. And a color-coded(!) app that tracks your spending and keeps you up to date on bills.
+25. And a color-coded(!) app to track your spending and keep you up to date on bills.

 "It may seem tedious to log every purchase, but if you’re a student like me and have limited money, get a spending tracker!
 Just download any app, and if you need to pay to upgrade and get full features, DO IT.
 It will be worth it.
 I have saved so much money by just keeping track of where my money is going." —Pooki